utshomax/postman-docs/src/pages/docs/administration/sso/user-sso.md

 > **[SSO is available on Postman Professional and Enterprise plans.](https://www.postman.com/pricing)**

-When your [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) has enabled single sign-on (SSO) for Postman, you can sign in to Postman with a [configured Identity provider](/docs/administration/sso/intro-sso/#identity-providers-supported).
+When your [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) has enabled single sign-on (SSO) for Postman, you can sign in to Postman with a [configured Identity Provider (IdP)](/docs/administration/sso/intro-sso/#identity-providers-supported).

 Your Team Admin can share a **Login URL** that was generated during the SSO configuration.
-The **Login URL** will automatically redirect you to your configured Identity Provider.
+The **Login URL** will automatically redirect you to your configured IdP.

 ## Signing in to Postman with SSO

-To [sign in to Postman](/docs/getting-started/postman-account/#signing-into-postman) using the Postman desktop app, select **Sign In** in the upper-right corner or select **Home** in the upper-left corner, then **Sign In**.
+To [sign in to Postman](/docs/getting-started/postman-account/#signing-in-to-postman) using the Postman desktop app, select **Sign In** in the upper-right corner or select **Home** in the upper-left corner, then **Sign In**.
 You can also go to [Postman's website](https://www.postman.com/) and select **Sign In** in the upper-right corner of the page.

 When you sign in using the Postman desktop app, the app will open a new screen that directs you to sign in from your browser.
 Your default browser will automatically open a webpage asking you to sign in to Postman.